 Domdei N, Linden M, Reiniger JL, Holz FG, Harmening WM (2019) Eye tracking-based estimation and compensation of chromatic offsets for multi-wavelength retinal microstimulation with foveal cone precision.

 We use acousto-optic modulators (AOMs) to control intensity of the raster beam of the AOSLO to produce visual stimuli on the retina of an observer.
 AOM light switching is fast but comes at the cost of incomplete extinction of light during the OFF state of the switch.
 As a consequence, background light will be visible, even if the stimulus is turned off altogether.
-To remove that background light leak, and to improve visual contrast for visual stimulation, Lennart and Niklas Domdei came up with a rather simple solution: by cascading two AOMs, serially feeding the output of one AOM into the input of a second AOM, extinction ratios will be multiplied, finally creating paramount visual contrast.
+To remove that background light leak, and to improve visual contrast for visual stimulation, Lennart and Niklas Domdei came up with a rather simple solution: by cascading two AOMs, serially feeding the output of one AOM into the input of a second AOM, extinction ratios will be multiplied, finally creating paramount visual contrast and dynamic range.

 Read more on this in the Domdei Brothers first joint publication, which also won them a research award granted by the Pro-Retina (which we celebrated with this group photo):